tc39/proposal-intl-segmenter/README.md

 // segment at [18, 19) of type "none": «.»
 ```

-For performance and flexibility, they also expose a random-access interface.
+For performance and flexibility, they also support direct random access.

 ```js
 // ┃0 1 2 3 4 5┃6┃7┃8┃9